lorenzodonini/Motius/README.md

   * Build a connection, get the JSON object, and parse it in order to display the title and the body element for each object
   * Please build a system where the main thread is not blocked by this action
   * Feel free to design that screen more beautiful than in our example ;)
-- screen maybe empty.
+- Third screen maybe empty.
 Feel free to hide an easter egg there :)

 The API offered by the platform can be looked up in the code.